Kayaking in San Diego at La Jolla Cove

 I have one major regret about my time living in San Diego: Not taking advantage of all the adventures this city has to offer.
 There is so much fun stuff to do, no matter what your interests are.
 So when I recently returned to San Diego for a visit, I had a bucket list of things I wanted to do.
 Ocean Kayaking in San Diego at La Jolla Cove was at the top of that list and I am so excited to share my little paddling outing with you.

-The husband and I had never been kayaking before, so it was all new and exciting to us.
+The husband and I had never been kayaking before, so it was all new and exciting to us and a fun date idea.
 Of course, we had seen the kayaks from the shore many times, but heading out ourselves was a whole nother story.
 We signed up for the 7 Caves Tour with Bike and Kayak in La Jolla.
 We got there about half an hour early and after signing in, received our swim vests, helmets (boy, did that helmet come in handy, I tell you!), dropped everything but our GoPro in the locker and walked over to the beach.

 I wanted to take pictures in the soft late-afternoon light, so we booked our tour for 5 PM and it seemed like a pretty popular time.
 Kayaking in San Diego, especially in La Jolla, is pretty popular and we were lucky, as our group was pretty small.
 Our group consisted of a couple from Russia and their pre-teen boys, a man from the East Coast, also on vacation in San Diego and our tour guide Alex.
 Some of the other kayaking tour groups we saw had 20 or more people.
 Not really my cup of tea.
 But back to our kayaking adventure.